greenfork/nimraylib_now/README.md

 ## Install Raylib
 ### Windows
-Download latest library from [releases] page for MinGW compiler, for version 3.5.0 the name is `raylib-3.5.0_win64_mingw-w64.zip`.
+Download latest library from [raylib releases] page for MinGW compiler, for version 3.5.0 the name is `raylib-3.5.0_win64_mingw-w64.zip`.
 Extract it and **make sure** that files `libraylibdll.a` and `raylib.dll` are always in the same directory as your game `.exe` file.